Seven awards given in inaugural Evolutionary Studies Initiative pilot grant program

 By Andy Flick, Evolutionary Studies Initiative scientific coordinator

 The Evolutionary Studies Initiative (ESI) has awarded seven grants to researchers in the initiative.
 These grants will seed new projects and collaborations.
-We highlight a quick snapshot of the variable and exciting projects below – with full stories on three individual projects forthcoming.
+We highlight a quick snapshot of the variable and exciting projects below – with links to full stories on three individual projects.

 ESI director, Cornelius Vanderbilt Chair in the Department of Biological Sciences Antonis Rokas, is especially excited to get these projects off the ground.
 “The ESI is delighted to offer these pilot grants and sees this investment as a great opportunity to help members of our initiative form strong and lasting interdisciplinary collaborations across campus or explore new areas of research.
 We look forward to the awesome outcomes of these seven funded projects,” said Rokas.